Try our 6 tips to help you be happier, more in control, and able to cope better with life's ups and downs.

 Even moderate exercise releases chemicals in your brain that lift your mood.

 Choose an exercise that you enjoy.
 If it helps, do it with a friend or listen to music.
-Adults should aim for 150 minutes a week.
+Adults should aim for at least 150 minutes a week.

 Get enough sleep